JKamsker/XSense-Extractor/Readme.md

 # XSenseExtractor

-`XSenseExtractor` is a .NET Tool to extract data from XSense sensors.
-It provides a command-line interface to interact with the XSense system, allowing you to retrieve data from the sensors and display it in human and machine-readable formats.
+`XSenseExtractor` is a .NET Tool to extract data from XSense sensors. <br/>
+It provides a command-line interface to interact with XSense, allowing you to retrieve data from the sensors and display it in human and machine-readable formats.

 ## Installation and Usage